BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/account.md

 You can adjust these independently between gas and electricity.

-## Previous Consumption Days Offset

-By default, the previous consumptions sensors are set up to pull and record the last days worth of data, to be as up-to-date as possible via the default available data.
-However, some people may find that Octopus Energy are delayed in being able to retrieve data from their smart meters, typically their gas smart meters.
-Therefore you can adjust the number of days the previous consumption sensors pull data from.
-This defaults to the previous day, but increasing to `2` would look at 48 hours behind, and so on.
-You can adjust this independently between gas and electricity.

 ## Calorific Value

 When calculating gas costs, a calorific value is included in the calculation.
 Unfortunately this changes from region to region and is not provided by the Octopus Energy API.
 The default value of this is `40`, but if you check your latest bill you should be able to find the value for you.
 This will give you a more accurate consumption and cost calculation when your meter reports in `m3`.